pathmilawk/shop-buddy/README.md

-## ShoppBuddy -  Simple shopping cart developed using React
+## ShoppBuddy -  Simple shopping cart developed using React and Redux
 #
 ### Setup and Run the React application